Foussy/Foussy/README.md

 ### Greetings visitor !
 Welcome to my Github page.

 I’m Christian.
-A young mechanical engineer & aspiring programmer.
+Mechanical engineer & programmer.

 You are most likely to find personnal projects here, some science related, some games, some linux scripts, raspberry pi, etc...
 Feel free to take a look.